Accrual & Deferral Calculator

 How does GST interact with accruals?

-Most GST-registered businesses account for GST on an accruals basis — meaning GST on sales is payable when the invoice is issued and GST on purchases is claimable when the tax invoice is received, regardless of when payment is made.
+Most GST-registered businesses account for GST on an accruals basis - meaning GST on sales is payable when the invoice is issued and GST on purchases is claimable when the tax invoice is received, regardless of when payment is made.
 Smaller businesses may elect to account for GST on a cash basis (payable when received, claimable when paid), which reduces the mismatch between GST cash flows and trading activity.
 Your BAS lodgement basis should match how you manage your books to avoid discrepancies.
+Use the journal entry generator to format your accrual and deferral entries correctly.

 See how Pulsify automates AP →Accurate books start with accurate AP